 Risk Management Group

-Risk Management Group (RMG) functions include Credit; Prudential, Capital and Markets; Market Risk; Operational Risk; Compliance; Quantitative Applications and Internal Audit.
+Risk Management Group (RMG) functions include Credit; Prudential, Capital and Markets; Market Risk; Quantitative Applications; Operational Risk; Compliance; Behavioural Risk, Enterprise Support and Internal Audit.

-Prudential, Capital and Markets (PCM) confirms that Macquarie discharges its obligations to APRA and other prudential regulators, including compliance with prudential standards, and maintains a constructive relationship with the regulators.
-PCM also monitors aggregate risks across all risk types relative to Macquarie’s economic capability to bear risk.
+Prudential, Capital and Markets (PCM) confirms that Macquarie discharges its prudential regulatory obligations, and maintains a constructive relationship with the regulator.
+PCM also measures aggregate risk across all risk types relative to Macquarie’s economic capacity to bear risk.